kekyo/chibicc-cil-toolchain/README.md

 You have to give it containing assembly on command line option `-r`.
 This is true even for the most standard `mscorlib.dll` or `System.Runtime.dll`.

-### Call site syntax
+### Function signature syntax

-The call site is the signature descriptor of the target method that must be indicated by the `calli` opcode:
+The function signature is the target method signature that must be indicated by the `calli` opcode.
+Sometimes referred to as "Call sites."
+In chibias, it is specified with the same syntax as the function pointer type:

 ```
 .function public int32 main
     ldstr "123"
     ldftn System.Int32.Parse string
-    calli int32 string
+    calli int32(string)
     ret
 ```

-The call site specifies the return type and a list of parameter types.
+It differs from the function pointer type, function signature is not a pointer so does not terminate with `*`.

 ### Global variables